 If I asked you to alphabetize the US state capitals in under 90 seconds, you’d certainly be “challenged” – but you’d also feel stressed out and frustrated and never want to come to my classroom again.

-Making you divide fractions may be challenging, but it sure doesn’t sound fun.
+Making you divide fractions by hand may be challenging, but it sure doesn’t sound fun.
 Nor is it high-level.
 It’s just hard.
+And a bit boring!

 I wish I had realized this years ago.
 Something can be “challenging” and also be at the very bottom of Bloom’s Taxonomy.
 We can assign a “challenging” fill-in-the-blank worksheet, a “challenging” true/false question, or a “challenging” timed math test.
-I created many tasks that were indeed a challenge.
-But they were also boring and killed kids’ interest in the topic.
+I created many challenging tasks that killed kids’ interest in the topic.

-- If a kid can already spell this week’s words don’t make them memorize some random difficult word like “Worcestershire”
+- If a kid can already spell this week’s words don’t make them memorize random difficult words like “Worcestershire.”

 What Does “Challenge” Actually Mean?